She couldn't march, so she made a 15-piece sign for students to hold

-(CNN)Not everyone could join the March For Our Lives, but that didn't mean they weren't rallying behind the movement.
+(CNN)Not everyone could join the March for Our Lives, but that didn't mean they weren't rallying behind the movement.

 As protesters around the world poured into the streets Saturday, those who couldn't march -- for health reasons or otherwise -- found alternative ways to call for an end to gun violence.